amarasovic/interpretability-literature/README.md

 Wachter et al. [Why a Right to Explanation of Automated Decision-Making Does Not Exist in the General Data Protection Regulation](https://academic.oup.com/idpl/article/7/2/76/3860948).
 In International Data Privacy Law 2017.

 Edwards and Veale.
 [Slave to the Algorithm?
 Why a 'Right to an Explanation' Is Probably Not the Remedy You Are Looking For](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2972855).
 In 16 Duke Law & Technology Review 18 (2017).

+Goodman and Flaxman.
+[European Union regulations on algorithmic decision-making and a "right to explanation"](https://arxiv.org/abs/1606.08813).
+In *WHI 2016*.